How to add token support

 Token shows as “Unknown Token”

 Token support is completely free.
-No fees, no partnership required.
-Just submit your token details and help make Web3 safer for everyone.
+No fees and no partnership required.
+Submit your token details and help make Web3 safer for everyone.

 Ledger